 One of the most famous graves in the entire world… Or “The Lourdes of Rock’n’Roll”.

-Although the Pere Lachaise does not offer guided tours, you'll find many self-appointed / non-official guides ready to bring you at the heart of the cemetery.
-However it is not always easy to find a good guide.
+Although the Pere Lachaise does not offer guided tours, you’ll find many self-appointed / non-official guides ready to bring you to the heart of the cemetery.
+However, it is not always easy to find a good guide.

 Oh… and we almost forgot that star “The Doors” at the Hollywood Walk of Fame in Los Angeles, California.